saymrwulf/go-ethereum/notes.md

 2024-06-27T23:06:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (go-ethereum) 2024-06-27T05:28:00 - Implementing approach from a new paper read last night (go-ethereum) 2024-06-27T18:34:00 - Refactor for clarity, might break a few tests though (go-ethereum)
+2003 paper) (go-ethereum) 2024-06-27T05:28:00 - Implementing approach from a new paper read last night (go-ethereum) 2024-06-27T18:34:00 - Refactor for clarity, might break a few tests though (go-ethereum) 2024-06-29T03:56:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum)